 Trek from SyabruBesi to Lama Hotel.

 The first part of the trail crosses through Bhote Koshi and follows the Langtang Khola, gradually climbing to Bamboo (1960m) on the bank of the Langtang Khola.
-Enjoy the rhododendron and bamboo forests, home to a variety of wildlife including yellow-throated martens, wild boar, langur monkeys, red panda, and Himalayan black bear.
+Enjoy the suspension brighe and the hike through the rhododendron and bamboo forests, home to a variety of wildlife including yellow-throated martens, wild boar, langur monkeys, red panda, and Himalayan black bear.
 Ascend gently to Lama Hotel / Rimche (2400m) for the night.

 Trek from Lama Hotel to Langtang Village.